-BUT! it isn't fool-proof nor is it always accurate.
+BUT! it isn't fool proof nor is it always accurate.
 You could be missing valuable resources or not using the most effective tool for the research you are conducting.
 You should consider making full use of Google's advanced search commands as well the search engine's specialist sections and databases.

-There are a number of other things to think about:
+There are many other things to consider: